|

 people become "communities" is by caring for their

 own.
-So if you belong to a coven, grove, lodge, nest, or temple,
+So if you belong to a coven, grove, hearth, lodge, nest,

-consider adopting a senior Pagan or an Elder in your town, whether
+or temple, consider adopting a senior Pagan or an Elder in your

-they belong to your tradition or not.
-Local groups could get
+town, whether they belong to your tradition or not.
+Local groups

-together to locate and support local seniors/Elders, run fund-raising
+could get together to locate and support local seniors/Elders,

-events, and organize charitable resources to support those local
+run fund-raising events, and organize charitable resources to

-be surprised at how many Pagan men living near you will be happy
+can.
+You may be surprised at how many Pagan men living near you

-to join a men's group dedicated to an honorable cause.
-See the
+will be happy to join a men's group dedicated to an honorable

 Order of the Knights of Herne for an excellent example of